Skip to Main Content

 Five top tips

-Look at the reference management software your university supports, the word processors they link with, and which referencing guidelines you should use.
+Look at the reference management software we support, whether they work with your setup, and which referencing guidelines you should use.

 Talk to colleagues about their experiences with reference management software, how they use it and why they chose a particular product.
 Subject librarians can also advise.

-Beware there will be a learning curve while you explore the software – get training if you can.
-Most universities offer this – contact your subject librarian.
+Be aware there will be a learning curve while you explore the software – get training if you can.
+See the Training & Events Calendar.

 Reference management software contains many standard academic journal referencing styles.
 When publishing your research you will be able to make one click edits to fit with the style of the journal(s) you are submitting to.

-Always organise or tag your references in a manner that suits you. – Consider using folders, keywords, themes, concepts, authors, methodologies, etc. This ensures easy, organised retrieval of all your references when you start writing.
+Always organise your references in a manner that suits you. – Consider using folders, keywords, themes, concepts, authors, methodologies, etc. This ensures easy, retrieval of all your references when you start writing.

 Support and Training

-The library at Edinburgh Napier offers written guides in the use of Endnote and Mendeley and runs training workshops in each.
-See our online Training & Events Calendar for more information.
+The library at Edinburgh Napier offers support in the use of Endnote, Mendeley and Zotero and runs training workshops in each.
+See our Training & Events Calendar for more information.